 In July of 2018, ISDA launched a global consultation on certain aspects of fallbacks for derivatives referencing key IBORs.
 The purpose of the ISDA consultation is to determine the technical approach for calculating adjustments to the underlying fallback rates and spread adjustments that would apply if an IBOR is permanently discontinued and derivatives fallbacks are triggered.
 While the ISDA consultation pertains to GBP, JPY and CHF LIBOR derivatives, it will inform a subsequent consultation for USD LIBOR-based derivatives.
-In its outstanding consultation, ISDA has also encouraged market participants to give preliminary feedback on USD LIBOR in their responses, which will be accepted until October 12th.
+In its recently concluded consultation, ISDA has also encouraged market participants to give preliminary feedback on USD LIBOR in their responses, which were accepted until October 22nd.

-As explained in ISD A's FAQs on the pending consultation, it is intended that the same fallback rate will apply to all tenors of a particular IBOR even though the fallback rates are overnight rates and the IBORs have a variety of terms.
+As explained in ISD A's FAQs on the consultation, it is intended that the same fallback rate will apply to all tenors of a particular IBOR even though the fallback rates are overnight rates and the IBORs have a variety of terms.
 However, to account for the move from a "term" rate (i.e., the IBOR) to an overnight "risk-free" rate (i.e., the overnight RFRs), the fallbacks ISDA implements will apply an adjustment to the relevant overnight RFR so that the "adjusted RFR" is more comparable to the relevant IBOR.
-Based on the approaches under consideration, the adjusted RFR will be calculated based on an overnight version of the rate (e.g., a rate compounded in arrears or advance for the relevant period, a spot overnight rate, or a convexity-adjusted overnight rate).
-Therefore derivatives fallbacks will not be to forward-looking term rates, irrespective of whether the ARRC recommends a forward-looking term rates for SOFR or any of the other risk-free rate working groups recommend forward-looking term rates for the identified alternative risk-free rates in other currencies.
+Based on the approaches under consideration, the adjusted RFR will be calculated based on an overnight version of the rate (e.g., a rate compounded in arrears).
+Therefore derivatives fallbacks will not be to forward-looking term rates, irrespective of whether the ARRC recommends a forward-looking term rate for SOFR or any of the other risk-free rate working groups recommend forward-looking term rates for the identified alternative risk-free rates in other currencies.